realanalyticsio/rds-workshop/README.md

 Course and lab materials

-Please direct any questions regarding the workshop to Najib Ninaba <najib.ninaba@nus.edu.sg>.
+Please direct any questions regarding the workshop to Najib Ninaba at najib.ninaba@nus.edu.sg.